Buckfast Tonic Wine: Antisocial image

 Buckfast's perception as being involved with street drinking, public intoxication and anti-social behaviour has caused controversy in Scotland.

 In certain parts of Scotland, Buckfast is associated with drinkers who are prone to anti-social behaviour when drunk, especially those under 18 years old.
 The drink has a very high caffeine content, with each 750 ml bottle containing 281 mg of caffeine, the equivalent of eight cans of cola.
 It has been suggested that this may cause it to act as a stimulant, while removing inhibitions, self-control and a feeling of having drunk enough, though research into similar drinks has failed to find clear evidence for the latter effect.
 A diet of four bottles a day has been described in a Scottish court as 'not conducive to a long life'.
+Academic literature has described Buckfast’s public positioning in Scotland as contested, framed "between acceptability and transgression".

 Buckfast has been viewed as emblematic of the problems of areas of Scotland suffering from deindustrialisation, such as this disused betting shop in Easterhouse.